epfl-si/jahia2wp/docs/INSTALL_TOOLS.md

 ## Make

-Make will also simplify your tasks
+Make will also simplify your tasks:

     $ make --version
     GNU Make 3.81

 ## Python virtualenv

-Install virtualenv and create your first virtual environment
+Install virtualenv and create your first virtual environment:

     $ sudo pip install virtualenv
     $ which python3